 The skies were overcast every morning.
 We did get to experience one sunset at Hopi Point which was spectacular.

-3. What Can You Do in the Grand Canyon During Winter?
+Things to Do in the Grand Canyon During Winter

 The 2.5 mile section of the Grand Canyon Rim Trail between the Visitor Center and the Village is worth doing, especially if you visit the Grand Canyon with kids.